Everything you need to know about pests

 Squirrels are very territorial animals; thus, if they were to be driven from the region, they would be put in a vulnerable position and have nowhere else to go.
-You may also be separating people from their young children without realizing it, which will result in the young children being left unattended and vulnerable.
+You may also be separating squirrels from their young offspring without realizing it, which will result in the young being left unattended and vulnerable.

 Always Be on the Lookout

 Examine the outside of your home by taking a stroll around the perimeter.
 Check the areas surrounding the pipes that transport utilities into your basement to see if there are any holes that you could have overlooked.
 If you see cracks in the foundation of your house, follow the line to determine the possible locations of any holes.